ErikEJ/SqlCeToolbox/README.md

 ### Visual Studio Extension Daily build

-You can download the daily build from [VSIX Gallery](https://www.vsixgallery.com/extension/41521019-e4c7-480c-8ea8-fc4a2c6f50aa).
+You can download the daily build for **Visual Studio** from [VSIX Gallery](https://www.vsixgallery.com/extension/41521019-e4c7-480c-8ea8-fc4a2c6f50aa).

 You can also automatically get the [latest build of the Master branch directly in Visual Studio](https://github.com/ErikEJ/SqlCeToolbox/wiki/Subscribing-to-latest-%22daily%22-build)